Skip to main content

 • Triggers are only available on the Solo tier and above

-• One flow can have multiple triggers
+• One workflow can have multiple triggers

 • Test your triggers after setup